Designed & maintained by Carol Gingell

 It has taken me several months to sift through the collection and work on tidying up the best of the photographs to publish on Broadland Memories.
 With such a large collection it has been difficult to work out how best to present them but I eventually decided that they warrant a section of their own on the website.
 I have collated the photographs into themed groups which I will add to these pages over the coming months with, hopefully, some accompanying notes from William Allchin.

 Charles Hannaford moved to Norfolk in 1935 after retiring from his job in banking due to ill health.
-It’s clear from his early photographs that he already had a great love of the Norfolk Broads having previously holidayed here.
+His father, Charles Hannaford senior, was already living in Norfolk and Charles junior had enjoyed holidays here during the 1920s and 1930s.
 The move coincided with his purchase of the Broads Tours passenger launch business from George Smith & Sons at Hoveton, more of the early history of the company and the boats in the fleet can be found in a series of Broadland Memories blog posts which began with Old Broads Tour boats never die.
 Follow the links at the bottom of that post for further updates on the story.
 Hannaford was the son of the renowned landscape artist Charles E. Hannaford and had himself studied at Plymouth Art School before choosing banking as a career.
 He continued to sketch and paint when he moved to Norfolk, his paintings being exhibited for sale in the Broads Tours office and restaurant.
 His artwork also appeared in a booklet produced as a souvenir for Broads Tours passengers entitled The Charm of the Norfolk Broads, a publication which first appeared c1950 with several revised editions produced over the following 50 years.
 Charles Hannaford passed away in 1972 aged 85.
 He left behind him a wonderful record of a bygone Broadland with his paintings and it’s a great honour to now share his photographs on here.